Gamer: Gaymer

 Besides the distinction of a "girl gamer" from a "male gamer", there is also a common understanding as stereotype of a "Gaymer."
 A Gaymer is a depiction of a gay gamer, and someone who identifies their sexual orientation to be a part of the LGBT (gay, bisexual, lesbian, or transgender) community while participating in video games.
-The concept of Gaymer's have and are a part of two surveys in 2006 and 2009.
-The 2006 survey took note of the levels of detriment that Gaymer's may have experienced, and the 2009 survey kept detail of the content that Gaymer's would find to be normalized in video games.
-Staying the topic of ideas behind gaming and the relationship with the LGBTQ+ community, it has been noted that video games are starting to develop more characters and depictions of members from this specific community.
-Some of the topics of these specific LGBTQ+ friendly video games include such ideas as queer coming out stories, and queer relationships.
-These games are also providing the option of character creation with different forms of gender expression along with more LGBTQ+ romance options.
-One example of these games in the LGBTQ+ realm of dating would be something called Dream Daddy that was released in 2017.
-This physical game had many queer individuals debating, but the overall representation of the game was applauded by many of the LGBTQ+ members due to its accurate presentation and the way that it provided comfort to people of many sexualities.
-The concept of having more of these gender and sexuality friendly games is providing LGBTQ+ members with a safe space to feel welcome and explore their queer personality preferences in a more confident manner.
+The concept of Gaymers is a part of two surveys in 2006 and 2009.
+The 2006 survey took note of the levels of detriment that Gaymers may have experienced, and the 2009 survey kept detail of the content that Gaymers would find to be normalized in video games.
+Staying the topic of ideas behind gaming and the relationship with the LGBTQ community, it has been noted that video games are starting to develop more characters and depictions of members from this specific community.
+Some of the topics of these specific LGBTQ-friendly video games include such ideas as coming out stories and queer relationships.
+These games are also providing the option of character creation with different forms of gender expression along with more LGBTQ romance options.
+One example of these games in the LGBTQ+ realm of dating would be Dream Daddy: A Dad Dating Simulator, released in 2017.
+The game had many queer individuals debating, but the overall representation of the game was applauded by many LGBTQ+ people due to its accurate presentation and the way that it provided comfort to people of many sexualities.
+Having more of these gender- and sexuality-friendly games is providing LGBTQ+ members with a safe space to feel welcome and explore their queerness in a more confident manner.